-If you look at my avatar, I seem to have it all together.
-I use a fairly dignified AO, and am usually dressed all right.
+Though we have virtual bodies and ways to express ourselves in Second Life, it’s still possible to have misunderstandings.
+If you look at my avatar, I seem ok.
+I use a decent AO, and am usually dressed all right.
 In real life, however, I could be crying or running from room to room.
-I could be standing on my head and singing Battle Hymn of the Republic.
-If I stopped long enough to type a sentence now and then, no one in SL would be the wiser.
+I could be standing on my head or singing.
+If I stopped long enough to type a sentence now and then, no one in SL would even know!

 Even in first life we can hide what we’re feeling.
 How many people at work have wanted to punch a boss but instead nodded seriously and said “Yes, sir” instead?
-In social situations we often smile and act gracious when we really want to take a nap.
-It’s even easier to hide in the virtual world.
+In forced social situations we often smile and act gracious when we really want to take a nap or tell someone off.

-If we’re close friends with a person in Second Life we can often read them without seeing their facial expression or hearing a tone of voice.
-We can tell by their text, by the way they stand, and we get familiar with what is normal for them.
-If they deviate from their usual behavior we see it – and some of us are better at noticing than others.
+If we’re close friends with a person in Second Life we can often read them without seeing or hearing them.
+We can tell by their text, the way they stand; and we get familiar with what is normal for them.
+If they deviate from their usual behavior we see it – and some are better at noticing than others.

 Being able to read people is a mixed blessing.
-Those who do not notice disdain, pick up on sarcasm, or read between the lines can actually be happier than people who do.
-Knowing what’s really going on can be a positive thing, but if you’re sensitive it can also be a curse.
-Think about it.
+Those who do not pick up on sarcasm or read between the lines can actually be happier than some who do.
+Knowing what’s really going on can be positive, but if you’re sensitive it can also be a curse.
 If you could read minds would you really want to?
-What if people thought you were ugly or that you acted stupid?
+What if people thought you acted stupid?
 Do you really want to know?

-I pick up on things.
-I am an observer of behavior and habits, and tend to see in both practical and spiritual ways.
-I usually know when people are lying, when female avatars are controlled by men, or when someone secretly fancies a person.
-I know if another person likes me or if they prefer I drop dead.
+I often know when people are lying, when female avatars are controlled by men, or when someone secretly fancies a person.
+I usually know if another person likes me.

-And yet, I have let my guard down.
-There have been times I’ve been so comfortable that I’ve missed it.
+And yet, there have been times I’ve missed it.
 Once I was DJ-ing and what I interpreted as banter was actually someone getting offended.
-I didn’t recognize immediately because I was projecting my own feelings onto the topic.
-Also, I am so used to friends teasing that it’s easy to forget that even those who banter can occasionally take things wrong or say something not-so-nice.
-We are, after all, human.
+Also, I’m so used to friends teasing that it’s easy to forget that even those who banter can occasionally take things wrong or say something not-so-nice.